Children of Paradise

-Children of Paradise (Les Enfants du Paradis, /fr/) is a two-part French romantic drama film by Marcel Carné, produced under war conditions in 1943, 1944, and early 1945 in both Vichy France and Occupied France.
+Children of Paradise (Les Enfants du Paradis, /fr/) is a two-part French romantic drama film by Marcel Carné, produced under war conditions in 1943, 1944, and early 1945.
 Set in the theatrical world of 1830s Paris, it tells the story of a courtesan and four men—a mime, an actor, a criminal and an aristocrat—who love her in entirely different ways.

-It has received universal critical acclaim.
+It has received universal critical acclaim and is considered one of the greatest films of all time.
 "I would give up all my films to have directed Les Enfants du Paradis", said nouvelle vague director François Truffaut.
 In Truman Capote's The Duke in His Domain (1957), actor Marlon Brando called it "maybe the best movie ever made".
 Its original American trailer positioned it as the French answer to Gone With the Wind (1939), an opinion shared by critic David Shipman.
 A 1995 poll of 600 French critics and industry professionals voted it the best French film ever made.